 She acquired a real estate license, owned a house cleaning business and was a supervisor/ trainer at Harlan Clarke's corporate office, where she received numerous and honor for frequently being of the month.

 KaShanta was an honor student and tied for homecoming queen at Northeast High School in Meridian, Mississippi in 1995.
 She received a coveted award from the NHGA.
 In honor of her accomplishments, her biography was published in the United States Achievement Academy National Awards Yearbook.
 In 1991, she won a poetry contest.
 The poem was published in the National Library of Poetry.
-Since that time, she has become a semi-finalist in numerous writing competitions to include children's stories.
+Since that time, she has become numerous writing competitions to include children's stories.

 She participated in chorus concerts during her school years and as a song leader on the Praise and Worship Team at church.
 She began writing songs at the age of eleven because she was bored.
 Later she taught herself to play the music on the keyboard.